 What Can Cause Your Car Warranty To Be Void?

-While a warranty may cover a number of potential issues with the car, there are a number of things that can void your car warranty.
-As the car owner, there are certain things you must do and must not do in order to keep the warranty agreement intact.
+While a warranty may cover a number of potential issues with the car, there are several factors that can void your car warranty.
+As the car owner, there are certain things you must do and must not do to keep the warranty agreement intact.
 Here are some things that can cause your car warranty to be void:

-- Car Maintenance – Cars generally require regular maintenace to prevent any premature car issues.
-Skip[ing the oil changes and other common car maintenance appointments can cause issues with your warranty.
+Cars generally require regular maintenance to prevent any premature car issues.
+Skipping the oil changes and other common car maintenance appointments can cause issues with your warranty.
 For example, if you have car issues because you never got an oil change, your warranty may be void as it may be seen as negligence or misuse.

-- Car Accidents – If your car gets totalled in a car accident, most warranties will not replace the car, it simply will be voided.
+If your car gets totalled in a car accident, most warranties will not replace the car.
+The warranty may simply be voided.

-- Car Misuse -If you were driving drunk, racing or breaking the law in some way, you car warranty may be voided as that would be classified as misuse.
+If you were driving drunk, racing or breaking the law in some way, your car warranty may be voided as that would be classified as misuse.

-- A Tampered Odometer – If you’ve tampered with the car’s odometer, your warranty will likely be voided.
+If you’ve tampered with the car’s odometer, your warranty will be voided.
 Many warranties are tied to the number of kilometres you’ve driven.
-If they’re unable to determine the exact mileage due to the tampering, then your warranty will be void.
+If the exact mileage cannot be determined due to the tampering, then your warranty may be void.

 Things To Ask When Purchasing A Car